d12frosted/elpa-mirror/stable-melpa/justl-readme.txt

 You can also control the width of the RECIPE column in the justl buffer via `justl-recipe width`.
 By default it has a value of 20.

+You can change the shell between `eshell' and `vterm' using the `justl-shell' variable.
+Using vterm requires the `vterm' package to be installed.